 CB343 - Global Business Environment

 The module will cover various aspects of the changing global environment.
-An indicative list of topics is given below, however the main aim of the module is to examine contemporary issues within the global business environment that are likely to impact upon business operations and strategy:
+An indicative list of topics is given below:

 CB364 - Business Analysis Tools